mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 date: 2024-08-17
 ---

 Recently, I was reading the term "Liouville equation" in the context of SDEs and was not entirely sure what exactly was meant.
-Turns out a Liouville equation is just a transport equation, describing the evolution of a probability distribution "of particles" under given deterministic dynamics.
+Turns out a Liouville equation can be seen as a transport equation, describing the evolution of a probability distribution "of particles" under given deterministic dynamics.
 A nice way to derive this equation is to use a Monte Carlo approach: consider an esemble of samples and track their evolution.

 ## Liouville equation from samples

-Suppose we have a sufficiently smooth, non-autonomous vector field $Y$:
+Suppose we have a sufficiently regular, non-autonomous vector field $Y$:

 $$ \begin{align}
 	\label{ode}